carlostobon/blog-posts/gradient-descent/index.md

 inside a parabolic shaped
 flat valley and finding it is not an easy task.

-we can describe the Rosenbrock function as:
+We can describe the Rosenbrock function as:

 <div class="math-div">